Michigan Solar Panels

 |---|---|---|---|

-Michigan law provides a 100% property tax exemption for the value added to a home by a solar energy system.
-Although solar panels can significantly increase your home’s market value, this exemption ensures your annual property tax bill will not increase as a result of the installation — saving homeowners an average of approximately $8,300 over the life of the system with no additional paperwork required each year.
+Michigan law provides a 100% property tax exemption for the value added to your home by a solar energy system.
+Although solar panels can significantly increase your home’s market value, this exemption ensures your annual property tax bill will not increase as a result of the installation.
+Homeowners save an average of approximately $8,300 over the life of the system.

-To qualify, your solar system must be no larger than 150 kilowatts (kW) in capacity and must be designed to offset all or a portion of the energy used on the property.
-The exemption was established in November 2019 and applies to residential solar PV systems statewide.
+To qualify, the system must be no larger than 150 kW in capacity and must offset all or a portion of the energy used on the property.
+The exemption was established in November 2019 and applies to qualifying residential solar installations statewide.

 Michigan exempts most solar energy equipment from the state’s 6% sales tax.
-This means that when you purchase solar panels, inverters, racking, and related components for your home solar installation, you will not pay sales tax on those items — providing an immediate reduction in your upfront installation costs.
+When you purchase solar panels, inverters, racking, and related components for your home solar installation, you will not pay sales tax on those items, providing an immediate reduction in your upfront installation costs.

 For a typical residential solar system costing $20,000–$30,000, the sales tax exemption can save homeowners $1,200–$1,800 at the point of purchase.
 This exemption applies automatically at the time of sale and does not require a separate application by the homeowner.